Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Introduction

 \section{Introduction}

-\emph{Monadic Second-order Logic (MSO)} is an important logic in theoretical computer science.
-By B\"uchi's theorem, a formal language can be defined in MSO if and only if it is regular (see, e.g.,~\cite{Libkin}).
-MSO sentences can be evaluated in polynomial time on classes of structures whose treewidth is bounded by a constant; this is known as Courcelle's theorem~\cite{EngelfrietCourcelle}.
+\emph{Monadic Second-order Logic (MSO)} is a logic of great importance in theoretical computer science.
+While it significantly exceeds the expressive capabilities of First-order Logic (allowing for expressing crucial structural properties like reachability or connectedness), it is still computationally reasonably well-behaved: By B\"uchi's theorem (see, e.g.,~\cite{Libkin}), the formal languages definable in MSO are precisely the regular ones; by Courcelle's theorem~\cite{EngelfrietCourcelle}, MSO sentences can be evaluated in polynomial time on classes of structures whose treewidth is bounded by a constant.
 The latter result even holds for the more expressive logic of \emph{Guarded Second-order Logic (GSO)}~\cite{GraedelHirschOtto,Grohe-GSO}, which extends First-order Logic by second-order quantifiers over \emph{guarded relations}.
-Guarded Second-order Logic contains \emph{Guarded First-order Logic} (which itself captures many description logics~\cite{Graedel-guarded-DL}).

-Another fundamental formalism in theoretical computer science, which is heavily studied in database theory, is \emph{Datalog} (see, e.g.,~\cite{Libkin}).
-Every Datalog program can be evaluated on finite structures in polynomial time.
-Like MSO, Datalog strikes a good balance between expressivity and good mathematical and computational properties.
-Two important parameters of a Datalog program $\Pi$ are the maximal arity $\ell$ of its auxiliary predicates (IDBs), and the maximal number $k$ of variables per rule in $\Pi$.
-We then say that $\Pi$ has \emph{width $(\ell,k)$}, following the terminology of Feder and Vardi~\cite{FederVardi}.
-These parameters are important both in theory and in practice: $\ell$ closely corresponds to memory space and $k$ to computation time needed when evaluating $\Pi$ on a given structure.
+Another fundamental formalism in theoretical computer science, which is particularly heavily studied in database theory and logic-based knowledge representation, is \emph{Datalog} (see, e.g.,~\cite{DantsinEGV01,Libkin}).
+Every fixed Datalog program can be evaluated on given finite structures in polynomial time.
+If a linear order is present and if the available relations are closed under complement, Datalog can even express \emph{all} polytime-computable queries \cite{AbiteboulHV95}.
+That is, like MSO and GSO, Datalog strikes a good balance between expressivity and good mathematical and computational properties.